danielthall/ember-cropperjs/README.md

 {{/image-cropper}}
 ```

-Note: Any options available from CropperJS are available to be passed in to the options hash.
+Note: Any options available from Cropper.js are available to be passed in to the options hash.
 There seems to be an issue with Cropper processing Ember's Empty Object, so the `components/image-cropper.js` file copies the options object as a work around.

 Contributing